ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/kubernetes/recommended target="_blank" rel="noopener noreferrer">Kubernetes</a></h1>
 <h3>1.
-From dumpster fire to sparkling clean: SaaS with Kubernetes Operators and garbage collection - <a href="https://medium.com/mercedes-benz-techinnovation-blog/from-dumpster-fire-to-sparkling-clean-saas-with-kubernetes-operators-and-garbage-collection-6b90d4530d56" target="_blank" rel="noopener noreferrer">link</a></h3>
+Major update on the ingress controller - <a href="https://medium.com/adidoescode/major-update-on-the-ingress-controller-84cbf448e89c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Alexander Held`**
+✍️ **posted by `Ángel Barrera Sánchez`**

-<blockquote>Since early 2019 we as Mercedes-Benz Tech Innovation, together with Mercedes Benz, offer “Runtime Extensions”, which are managed services…</blockquote>
+<blockquote>At adidas, we work with GiantSwarm to manage our Kubernetes platform.
+They provide us with pre-made tools (Helm charts) that make it easier…</blockquote>

 <h3>2.
 Behind the Scenes: My Journey as a Kubernetes Release Team Shadow - <a href="https://medium.com/code-like-a-girl/behind-the-scenes-my-journey-as-a-kubernetes-release-team-shadow-630be70effb0" target="_blank" rel="noopener noreferrer">link</a></h3>